morpht/convivial_decision_flow/README.md

 document.addEventListener('DOMContentLoaded', function () {
   document.querySelectorAll('.convivial-decision-flow').forEach(function (flow) {
     if (flow.id) {
-      new ConvivialDecisionFlow('local', flow.id, flow); // Modify as needed to use 'session' or 'local' } else {
+      new ConvivialDecisionFlow(localStorage, flow.id, flow); // Modify as needed to use 'session' or 'local' } else {
       console.warn('Convivial decision flow does not have an ID.');
     }